mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 #### Lists

 Since the name 'Lisp' is an abbrevation for List Processing we should have a quick look at lists.
 Lists are the corner stone of the Lisp language because every Lisp construct/form is a list, also called s-expression.
 A list is bounded by parentheses `(` and `)`.
 So `'(1 2 3 4)` is a list of the numbers 1, 2, 3 and 4.
 This list represents data.
 Lists representing data are usually quoted.
 Quoted means that this list, or the list elements, are not evaluated.
 The `'` in front of the first parenthesis denotes a quoted list.
 But `(myfunction "abc")` is also a list representing code, which is evaluated.
-By convention the first list entry must either be a function name, or a special operator. `if` for example is a special operator.
+By convention the first list entry must either be a function name, a macro operator, a lambda expression or a special operator. `if` for example is a special operator.
 The other list elements are usually function, or operator arguments.
 Lists can be nested.
 In most cases Lisp programs are trees of lists.

 <a id="orgfeceb96"></a>